zzzprojects/docs/learnentityframeworkcore.com/pages/walkthroughs/aspnetcore-application.md

 ![Database created](/images/02-03-2017-13-57-21.png)

-## Modifying The Database With Migrations
+## Modifying the Database With Migrations

 In the next section, you will modify the model to set limits to the size of selected string properties, and then use migrations to push those changes to the database schema.